Axual/terraform-provider-axual/docs/index.md

 #

 #
-# Team Awesome has their own environment, called "team-awesome", which they use as a sandbox
+# Team Awesome has its own environment, called "team-awesome", which they use as a sandbox
 # ENVIRONMENTs "development", "staging" and "production" are environments used by all teams and therefore declared PUBLIC
 #
 # Reference: https://registry.terraform.io/providers/Axual/axual/latest/docs/resources/environment